cool2645/youtube-to-netdisk/README.md

 Listening commands:

 * **/carrier_subscribe** Set up subscription for this chat.
+* **/carrier_subscribe --condense** Set up condensed subscription for this chat.
 * **/carrier_unsubscribe** Suspend subscription for this chat.

+### qwqq.pw

+The program use [qwqq.pw](https://qwqq.pw) as its url shorten service, since the video name are usually quite long to share.

 ### Build Front-End